 Putting a CV together for the first time can be daunting, especially if you’re not sure where to start and what to include.
-On top of that, recruiters often receive hundreds of applications for just one role, so if your CV fails to stand out you could quickly be rejected.
+On top of that, recruiters often receive hundreds of applications for just one role, so if your CV and cover letter fail to stand out you could quickly be rejected.

-With this in mind, we recently asked our Apprenticeships recruitment team to reveal what they’re really looking for when they read your CV and what things should be avoided to help you create your perfect CV.
+With this in mind, we recently asked our Apprenticeships recruitment team to reveal what they’re really looking for when they read your CV and cover letter, and what things should be avoided to help you create your perfect CV.

 What are the first things you look at in an application and why?